-Between 1926 and 1929, an African American company operated the hot springs as a resort during the era of segregation.
-The springs property is eligible at the state level, as it served as a vacation destination for African Americans across the state and was possibly the largest African American-owned resort in the nation at the time.
+Between 1926 and 1929, an African American company operated Yellow Sulphur Springs as a resort during the era of segregation.
+The springs served as a vacation destination for African Americans across the state and was possibly the largest African American-owned resort in the nation at the time.
 The extant buildings of the era at the springs stand as examples of resort accommodations that African Americans in Virginia built for themselves during the time of Jim Crow.
-Additional documentation submitted in 2012 adds Criterion A and Ethnic Heritage (African American) to the property’s identified areas of significance.
-At the time the property was listed in the National Register in 1979, the period of significance was listed as 1800-1899 and 1900-.
-This additional documentation establishes that the period of significance extends through at least 1929.
+Additional documentation submitted to the National Register of Historic Places in 2012 added Ethnic Heritage (African American) to the property’s identified areas of significance and extended the period of significance through 1929.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.